Dublin park erupts with pride as local hero Kellie Harrington wins boxing gold

 Editor

-A small Dublin park erupted with pride after boxing hero Kellie Harrington won a gold medal at the Paris Olympics.
+Her father Christy said he loved the fight and “from the off” he knew she was going to win, before adding: “The Portland Tiger strikes.”

+Emphasising Harrington’s working-class background, he said her win was “all about” the community of Portland Row, and that it “brings us all together”.

-Harrington is Ireland’s most decorated female Olympian, the only Irish boxer to contest back-to-back Olympic finals, and the first Irish woman to win medals at two Olympic games.
+The success makes Harrington Ireland’s most decorated female Olympian and the only Irish boxer to contest and win back-to-back Olympic finals.

-In Diamond Park, in the heart of the city centre, there were cheers as Dubliners watched Harrington take on China’s Wenlu Yang in the women’s 60kg final.
+Irish premier Simon Harris said that Kellie Harrington had “made history” and said her home country “could not be prouder of you”.

+“You, your family, your coaches, and your community deserve every moment of this victory and celebration.
+All of Ireland is celebrating with you.”

 Children wore Ireland football jerseys, tied their hair up with green, white and orange ribbons, and had shamrocks painted on their faces.

-Ellie May Fetherston, 12, from Blanchardstown, took up boxing after Harrington won gold in the same weight class at the Tokyo Games in 2021.
+Ellie May Fetherston, 12, from Blanchardstown, said she took up boxing after Harrington won gold in the Tokyo Games.

 She told the PA news agency she admires Harrington’s ability to switch boxing styles during bouts.

-Children crowded in front of the big screen in Diamond Park and punched the air as the boxer from nearby Portland Row weaved and jabbed in the ring at the Roland-Garros tennis stadium.
+Children crowded in front of the big screen in Diamond Park and punched the air as the boxer weaved and jabbed in the ring at the Roland-Garros tennis stadium in front of an audience of 15,000.

-Locals praised Harrington’s work in the local community, putting on sports days for young people and working as a carer.
+Locals praised Harrington’s work in the local community, putting on sports fun days for children and working as a carer.

+They said that while her champion homecoming last year saw her travel through Dublin on top of a bus, this time Harrington wants to travel by foot so that she can greet her friends and neighbours.

 Gillian Collins said the fighter was bringing a positive focus on the north inner city.